Entire functions with Cantor bouquet Julia sets: Introduction

+An entire function satisfying~\ref{item:Ipathconnected} is said to have the \emph{strong Eremenko property}, in reference to the question from~\cite{eremenko1989} mentioned above.
+It satisfies the \emph{uniform Eremenko property} if $I(f)$ is a union of unbounded connected sets on each of which $f^n\to\infty$ uniformly (compare~\cite[Appendix~A]{lasseRigidity}).
+Thus Theorem~\ref{thm:criniferousdisjointtype} shows that, for disjoint-type functions, the strong Eremenko property implies the uniform Eremenko property.
+It is interesting to ask whether the converse holds: \begin{question} Is there a non-criniferous disjoint-type entire function $f$ such that, for every $z\in I(f)$, there is an unbounded connected set $A\ni z$ such that $f^n|_A\to\infty$ uniformly? \end{question}

 By the comments before Theorem \ref{thm:criniferousdisjointtype}, the property of $f\in\B$ being criniferous can be expressed purely in terms of the Julia set of the disjoint-type function $\lambda f$.
-However, in circumstances such as in the dynamical study of functions $f\in\B$ with escaping singular values~\cite{mio_splitting}, in addition to the existence of hairs one also requires control on how a hair is approximated on by limiting hairs, similarly to what occurs in Cantor bouquets.
+In circumstances such as in the dynamical study of functions $f\in\B$ with escaping singular values~\cite{mio_splitting}, in addition to the existence of hairs one also requires control on how a hair is approximated on by limiting hairs, similarly to the structure of a Cantor bouquet.
 For this reason, the first author~\cite{mio_newCB} defined the class $\CB$ of those functions $f\in\B$ for which $g\defeq \lambda f$ is a Cantor bouquet for sufficiently small $\lambda$.
 (By~\cite{lasseBrushing}, all finite-order functions in $\B$ as well as their compositions belong to $\CB$.)
 One may ask whether, similarly to Theorem~\ref{thm:criniferousdisjointtype}, the property that $J(g)$ is a Cantor bouquet can also be described purely in terms of the dynamics of $g$ near infinity.

 We show that this is indeed the case.
-Let us say that a set $A\subset J(f)$ is \emph{absorbing} if it is closed and forward-invariant, the image of any unbounded arc in $A$ is also unbounded, and every point of the escaping set $I(f)$ is eventually mapped into $A$. \begin{thm}[Absorbing Cantor bouquets] Let $f$ be a disjoint-type entire function.
-The following are equivalent. \begin{enumerate}[(a)] \item $J(f)$ is a Cantor bouquet. \item For every $R>0$, $J(f)\cap \{\lvert z\rvert \geq R\}$ contains an absorbing Cantor bouquet. \item $J(f)$ contains an absorbing topologically smooth fan. \end{enumerate} \end{thm}
+Let us say that a set $A\subset J(f)$ is \emph{absorbing} if it is closed and forward-invariant, the image of any arc to infinity in $A$ is an arc to infinity, and every point of the escaping set $I(f)$ is eventually mapped into $A$. \begin{thm}[Absorbing Cantor bouquets] Let $f$ be a disjoint-type entire function.
+The following are equivalent. \begin{enumerate}[(a)] \item $J(f)$ is a Cantor bouquet. \item For every $R>0$, $J(f)\cap \{\lvert z\rvert \geq R\}$ contains an absorbing Cantor bouquet. \item $J(f)\cup\{\infty\}$ contains an absorbing arc-smooth fan. f \end{enumerate} \end{thm}

 As mentioned above, the results of~\cite{lasseRigidity} imply that $f\in\B$ and $g = \lambda f$ have the same dynamics near infinity.
 Therefore Theorem~\ref{thm:cantor} leads to an intrinsic definition of the class $\CB$, without the need of passing to a disjoint-type function $g$.